-Regardless of the reasons, these “wars” resulted in hundreds of deaths, when vengeance was taken and bloody vendettas resulted in warring factions continuing to battle, sometimes for years.
+Regardless of the reasons, these “wars” resulted in hundreds of deaths, when vengeance was taken, and bloody vendettas resulted in warring factions continuing to battle, sometimes for years.

-Dodge City War (1883) – Though this “war” was bloodless, it was just inches away from an all out gunfight when Dodge City, Kansas businessmen tried to push Luke Short out of town and he called on his buddies, Wyatt Earp and Bat Masterson.
+Dodge City War (1883) – Though this “war” was bloodless, it was just inches away from an all-out gunfight when Dodge City, Kansas businessmen tried to push Luke Short out of town, and he called on his buddies, Wyatt Earp and Bat Masterson.

 Earp Vendetta Ride (1882) – After the Gunfight at the O.K.
-Corral in October, 1881, and Morgan Earp’s murder on March 18, 1882, Wyatt and Warren Earp, along with Doc Holliday, “Turkey Creek” Jack Johnson and Sherman McMasters would go on the Earp Vendetta Ride killing those responsible for Morgan’s death.
+Corral in October 1881, and Morgan Earp’s murder on March 18, 1882, Wyatt and Warren Earp, along with Doc Holliday, “Turkey Creek” Jack Johnson and Sherman McMasters would go on the Earp Vendetta Ride killing those responsible for Morgan’s death.

 Horrell War (1873-74) – After a friend of the hell-raising Horrell brothers killed a Hispanic constable in Lincoln County, New Mexico, lawmen killed Benjamin Horrell.
 The other brothers retaliated by killing some 13 Hispanic citizens during the course of the feud.

-Jaybird-Woodpecker War (1888-1890) – A political war in Fort Bend County, Texas over control of the county.
+Jaybird-Woodpecker War (1888-1890) – A political war in Fort Bend County, Texas, over county control.

 Lee-Peacock Feud (1867-1871) – One of the best known of all the feuds in Texas, the Lee-Peacock Feud in northeast Texas following the Civil War, this was not simply a dispute between families, but a continuation of the Civil War, lasting four bloody years after the rest of the nation had laid down their arms.